PrefectHQ/prefect/docs/orchestration/agents/ecs.md

 ```

 Now, AWS service scheduler will create a task with running Prefect Agent, and you can check your logs in CloudWatch `/ecs/prefect-agent` log group.
-I'm not AWS expert, but let's try to figure it out together.
-As I understand you are using awsvpc network mode.
-In this mode you are required to provide networkConfiguration .